Olaoluwa905/Olaoluwa905/README.md

 - 👋 Hi, I’m @Olaoluwa905
 - 👀 I’m into Web Design, Frontend web development and cybersecurity
-- 💞️ I’m looking to collaborate on Anything interesting like website or application
+- 💞️ I’m looking to collaborate on anything interesting

 <!---
 Olaoluwa905/Olaoluwa905 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.